 WHAT'S NEW @ THE FOUNDATION

 The Sturgis Area Community Foundation Annual Report is available online: click here.

-Foundation Competitive Grant Awards returned nearly $32,000 to the community by way of the most recent Competitive Grant program.
-For details on these grants please see the Scholarships & Grants/ Past Grants page.
+Foundation Competitive Grant Awards returned over $137,200 to the community through the recent 2015 Competitive Grant program.
+For details on these and other recent grants please see the Scholarships & Grants/ Past Grants page.

 Sturgis Area Community Foundation Celebrating 50+ Years.